JacekKaczmarek10/GitHub-recruitment-task/README.md

 # GitHub Repository Listing API

-This is a simple Kotlin Spring Boot application that retrieves a list of GitHub repositories for a given username and returns information about each repository, including its branches and last commit SHA.
+This is a Kotlin Spring Boot application that retrieves a list of GitHub repositories for a given username and returns information about each repository, including its branches and last commit SHA.
 The application is built using Kotlin and Spring Boot 3.

 ## Endpoint Description